Leadership

 The contrarian truth: more documents do not equal successful onboarding.
 The best programs do less, but on time and with an owner.
 Use this short list when creating a new template or auditing your current one.

 An effective onboarding process is mostly discipline, not paperwork.
-Done well, onboarding new hires is one of the highest-return projects in any team, and it costs almost nothing but attention to help new hires reach full speed.
+Done well, onboarding new hires is one of the highest-return projects any manager runs, and it helps new hires reach full speed fast.
+Keeping the whole effective onboarding process visible in one place is what stops steps from slipping.

 FAQ: Frequently Asked Questions